 The court order was issued in a case challenging the Trump administration’s termination of the DACA program.
 The termination was announced on September 5, 2017.
 Our statement about that announcement is here.

-In accordance with the administration’s Sept.
+In accordance with the administration’s Sep.
 5 announcement, the U.S. Department of Homeland Security stopped accepting initial DACA applications (i.e., from people who didn’t already have DACA) after October 5, 2017.
 People who already had DACA and whose work permits would expire between Sept.
-5, 2017, and March 5, 2018, were eligible to apply for a two-year renewal if they applied by October 5, 2017.
-The recent court order and USCIS’s announcement of Jan.
-13 have made it possible, once again, for people to submit DACA renewal applications, at least for a limited time.
+5, 2017, and March 5, 2018, were eligible to apply for a two-year renewal if they applied by Oct.
+5, 2017.
+Court orders in the San Francisco case and a similar case in New York, along with USCIS’s announcement of Jan.
+13, have made it possible, again, for people to submit DACA renewal applications.

 DACA and Dream–related Legislation